 This award recognises people who have worked to improve the lives of those around them and made a real difference in the community by either volunteering at local organisations, serving the elderly or arranging community events.

-The Good Neighbours award is for people who are always there for their neighbours and help them with day to day tasks.
+The Good Neighbours award is for people who are always there for their neighbours and help them with day-to-day tasks.

-Winners this year were: Graham Moore, Pam East, Valerie Colvill, Lesley O’Neill, Michael Veck & David Collier, Julie Smith, Kathy Hatt, Janet & Bob White.
+Winners this year were: Graham Moore, Pam East, Valerie Colvill, Lesley O’Neill, Michael Veck & David Collier, Julie Smith, Kathy Hatt, and Janet & Bob White.

-Amazing volunteers - Non-Red Kite included the volunteers at Hills Café in Micklefield, Hannah Miles, Laura White, Natasha Ing, Nicola Coote, Rachel Edmondes, Sandy Boswell, Sarah Jordan, Sharayne Cruickshank, Douglas Mciver, Farooq Khan, George Lightbrown, Gilli Goodchild.
-These volunteers work hard all year round, and without them Hills Café wouldn't be able to provide companionship and a friendly inclusive meeting place for the community.
+Amazing volunteers - Non-Red Kite included the volunteers at Hills Café in Micklefield, Hannah Miles, Laura White, Natasha Ing, Nicola Coote, Rachel Edmondes, Sandy Boswell, Sarah Jordan, Sharayne Cruickshank, Douglas Mciver, Farooq Khan, George Lightbrown, and Gilli Goodchild.
+These volunteers work hard all year round, and without them Hills Café wouldn't be able to provide companionship and a friendly, inclusive meeting place for the community.

-Amazing volunteers - Red Kite went to residents Melissa, Roni McGowan Hazel Chandler Alan Butler, Margaret Gilbert and Dorothy Coomer for all the work they do to help at Red Kite.
+Amazing volunteers - Red Kite went to residents Melissa, Roni McGowan Hazel Chandler Alan Butler, Margaret Gilbert, and Dorothy Coomer for all the work they do to help at Red Kite.